Your Guide To Designing, Making & Selling Laser Cut Products

 2. Most Profitable Order Size

-To hit a 68.5% overall profit margin, we need to order and package at least 2,240 decorations at $2,844.80 per order.
+What is the next best quantity that will result in a better profit margin?
 This is a good next step once there’s a reliable stream of retail and/or wholesale orders.

 3. Minimum Wholesale Order Size